barryclark/jekyll-now/_posts/2015-04-09-expired_SSL_certificate_update.md

 Regarding the expired SSL certificate.
 Roland got a reminder on **Mon, 23 Mar 2015 18:14:37 +0900 (JST)** from **GlobalSign**.
 He also replied in time for extension.
 Sadly we got no response from GlobalSign back.

 Therefor we hold a meeting with some of our core members to decide what to do.
-Result: we bought a 2 Year Hetzner SSL certificate from your [donations]({{ site.baseurl }}/donate).
+Result: we bought a [2 Year Thawte Wildcard 256 Bit SSL Certificate](https://www.hetzner.de/gb/hosting/ssl/zertifikat) from your [donations]({{ site.baseurl }}/donate).
 We thank all our community members who made that happen.
 Also these donations will finance us for another half year.

 Expect the current page run again by Wednesday.